inngest/inngest/docs/SDK_SPEC.md

 }
 ```

-When the invoked Function has run to completion and returned a value, the Inngest Server will memoize the Step with either a `{ data }` or an `{ error }` object depending on whether the invoked Function succeeded.
+When the invoked Function has run to completion and returned a value, the Inngest Server will memoize the Step with either a `{ data }` or an `{ error }` object depending on whether the invoked Function succeeded or failed.

 ## 5.4.
 Recovery and the stack